 Motorists who take their own vehicle will need to obtain a ‘green card’ from their car insurance company (proof that they have motor insurance cover when driving abroad).
 They must make sure a GB sticker is displayed at the back of the vehicle (and trailer, caravan…), even if their number plate already shows GB with a Euro symbol.

 - Driving in the EU from 2021 - GB stickers and number plates

 Travelling with pets

 From 1 January 2021, you will not be able to use the existing pet passport scheme.
-A different process, which takes about 4 months will be implemented.
-The details are yet to be announced.
+When traveling to Belgium, your pet needs: